tijko/Parrot/README.md

 ####setup

-Edit the `interface.h` header file with the path to the directory or file you wish to Parrot and the path to where you want to backup to.
+Edit the `parrot.h` header file with the path to the directory or file you wish to backup to.

 Be sure to include a trailing `/` on the pathname:

-    /home/user/path/to/backup/ <-- here
+    /home/user/path/to/backup_to/ <-- here

-on both pathnames, the backup pathname and the directory being backed up to.

 ####install